GauBen/timeline/README.md

 ## Development

 To develop Timeline, you'll need a working Node+Yarn environment, as well as a Docker-compatible container runtime.
-It is recommended using [pkgx](https://pkgx.sh/): the [`dev` command](https://docs.pkgx.sh/using-dev/dev) will set upt the development environment for you, in seconds.
+It is recommended using [pkgx](https://pkgx.sh/): the [`dev` command](https://docs.pkgx.sh/using-dev/dev) will set up the development environment for you, in seconds.

 ```bash
 # Clone the repository